speechly/speechly-unity-dotnet/README.md

 An unitypackage release is created with Unity's Export package feature.
 It should contain `Speechly` and `StreamingAssets` folders which contain Speechly-specific code and assets.
 Other files and folders in the project should not be included.

-- Open `speechly-unity/speechly-unity.sln` (or any Scene file within that solution) using Unity (currently 2021.3.12f LTS)
+- Open the folder `speechly-unity/` subfolder (or any Scene file within that solution) using Unity Hub.
+The project is currently in Unity 2021.3.12f LTS.
-- In the Project window, select `Speechly` and `StreamingAssets` folders, then right click one of them.
+- In the Project window, select `Speechly` and `StreamingAssets` folders, then right click them to open the context menu.
 - In the context menu, select `Export package...`.
 - In the Export package window, uncheck `Include dependencies`, then click `Export...`
 - Name the file `speechly.unitypackage` in the root folder